Sponsored link

 Cruising for Christmas: A horny gay guide to the holidays

 ‘Tis the season to be sleazin’.
 Research shows that everyone with a sex drive revs up around the holidays, probably due to a combination of vacation time, winter blues, close quarters, and free-flowing booze.
-For lonely gays stuck at their childhood home for what feels like an eternity, however, escape and release becomes an almost existential yearning for connection.
+For lonely gays stuck at their childhood home for what feels like an eternity, however, or those weathering dark winter nights on their own, escape and release becomes an almost existential yearning for connection.

-Sure there’s Grindr, Scruff, whatever have you at digital hand, but nothing beats a good ol’ IRL foray into the driving rain or snow for some rambunctious holiday hunting, maybe at one of your former humpy outdoor haunts.
-A warm bar or underground discotheque also works.
+Sure there’s Grindr, Scruff, or whatever have you at digital hand, but nothing beats a good ol’ IRL foray into the driving rain or snow for some rambunctious holiday hunting, maybe at one of your former humpy outdoor haunts.
 (We’re still mad the city cut down the busy bushes of Alamo Square.)
+A warm bar or underground discotheque also works—and don’t forget you can cruise for conversation and mere flirtation, too!

 Queens get into it at the Cock, NYC.